 Chibole O - "Dental caries among children in high fluoride regions of Kenya" J R Soc Health 108(1):32-3 (1988)

-of dental caries than those with milder degrees of fluorosis present.
-This finding suggests that if fluoride intake is too high, severe enamel hypomineralization may result in increased caries risk."
+had higher levels of dental caries than those with milder degrees of fluorosis present.
+This finding suggests that if fluoride intake is too high, severe enamel hypomineralization may result in increased caries

-reinforced by the observed dose-response relationship: the higher the fluorosis, the higher the caries prevalence.
-However this was not a linear relationship; the threshold at which fluorosis appears to start
+results are reinforced by the observed dose-response relationship: the higher the fluorosis, the higher the caries prevalence.
+However this was not a linear relationship; the threshold at which fluorosis appears

 de Lourdes Azpeitia-Valadez M, Sa¡nchez-Herna¡ndez MA, Rodriguez-Frausto M - "Risk factors for dental fluorosis in children between 6 and 15 years old" Rev Med Inst Mex Seguro Soc 47(3):265-70 (2009)

 Ekanayake L, Van Der Hoek W - "Dental caries and developmental defects of enamel in relation to fluoride levels in

 drinking water in an arid area of Sri Lanka" Caries Research 36: 398-404 (2002)